microsoftgraph/dataconnect-solutions/solutions/projectstaffing/pygraph/azure_processing/README.md

 ---
 ---
 # Additional
-In case there's a need for a different environments (example: jgraph uses a newer java version different than java needed for spark) then follow the steps below:
+In case there's a need for a different environments (e.g.: jgraph uses a newer java version, different from java needed for spark) then follow the steps below:

 ## Java Multiple Environment Setup (jenv for linux/mac only)